 Below, you will find the steps involved in the application process, but, don’t worry, we’ll walk you through it every step of the way.

-Once you have viewed the video (see the link on the right or click HERE) please register to attend the Informative Tour.
+Please register to attend the Informative Tour.
 You can register for the tour by clicking HERE.
-These tour are held at scheduled times.
+These tours are held at scheduled times.

 Attend a CCA Informative Tour